Noisy Interactive Quantum Communication: Conclusion: Discussion and Open Questions

-Further directions for this research program would be to try to obtain better communication rates in all of the models discussed.
-In particular, we would like to study the interactive capacity of the depolarizing channel with depolarizing parameter $\epsilon^\prime$.
-The question of interactive capacity for the binary symmetric channel was raised in the classical context by Braverman in a survey article on the topic of interactive coding \cite{Bra12}, and there has been recent developments in providing lower and upper bounds for this quantity \cite{KR13}.
-In the classical setting, a particular problem with worst case interaction of one bit transmissions to which all classical interactive protocols can be mapped was proposed to study such a quantity.
-Since every interactive quantum protocol can be mapped onto our general problem, we propose to study such a quantity in the quantum domain.
-Would the interactive capacity of the binary symmetric channel (with entanglement assistance) for quantum protocols be the same as for classical protocols \cite{KR13}, up to a factor of two for teleportation?
-We will show in upcoming works that for bit flip probability $\epsilon$, the lower bound of $\frac{1}{2} - O(\sqrt{H(\epsilon)})$ holds, but do the techniques developed in \cite{KR13} adapt to the quantum setting to obtain a matching upper bound of $\frac{1}{2} - \Omega(\sqrt{H(\epsilon)})$?
-What about the depolarizing (and others) channel?
-Another question that remains open is that of the highest tolerable adversarial error rate that can be withstood in the quantum model.
-To study this question, we would like to develop a fully quantum approach to our problem, and to do so new kinds of quantum codes might need to be developed.
-In particular, ideas from fault-tolerant quantum computation might need to be borrowed, due to the nature of quantum information.
-Another important question in the quantum setting is what would happen in a shared entanglement setting if along with the noisy classical communication, the entanglement provided were also noisy; we only investigate this question for a simple noise model for the entanglement, but other interesting models would be interesting to study.
-In particular, what about adversarial noise on the shared EPR pairs above the $\frac{1}{8}$ binary error rate limit?
-Note that below that bound, standard quantum error correction for qubits with teleportation can be used for distillation.
-Finally, the question of efficient simulation also is an interesting one, and we will show in upcoming works how to adapt the techniques developed by Brakerski and Kalai \cite{BK12} to our setting to efficiently process the classical communication in our simulation protocols.
+A direction of research that immediately grows out of this work is characterizing the communication rates in all of the models discussed.
+In particular, the precise interactive capacity of the depolarizing channel with a specified noise parameter remains open.
+The question of interactive capacity for the binary symmetric channel was raised in the classical context by Schulman \cite{Sch96} and brought to attention recently by Braverman in a survey article on the topic of interactive coding \cite{Bra12}.
+Recent developments provide tight lower and upper bounds for this quantity \cite{KR13}.
+In the classical setting, a particular problem with worst-case interaction of one-bit transmissions to which all classical interactive protocols can be mapped was proposed for the study of such a quantity.
+Since every interactive quantum protocol can be mapped onto our general problem, it would be natural to study such a quantity in the quantum domain.
+Would the interactive capacity of the binary symmetric channel (with entanglement assistance) for quantum protocols be the same as that for classical protocols \cite{KR13}, up to a factor of~$2$ for teleportation?
+Do the techniques developed in Ref.~\cite{KR13} adapt to the quantum setting to obtain an upper bound of $\tfrac{1}{2} - \Omega(\sqrt{\rH(\epsilon)} \, )$?
+What about the depolarizing channel and other channels?

-\paragraph{Acknowledgement} The authors are grateful to Louis Salvail, Benno Salwey and Mark M.\ Wilde for useful discussions.
-G.B.~is supported in part by the Natural Sciences and Engineering Research Council of Canada, the Canada Research Chair program and the Canadian Institute for Advanced Research.
-A.T.~is supported by NSERC and CIFAR.
-D.T.~is supported by a Fonds de Recherche Qu\'ebec-Nature et Technologies B2 Doctoral research scholarship.